MFS - Minor Field Studies

 For you to be able to receive an MFS scholarship you must fulfil certain requirements:

-• You must devote your MFS study to a Bachelor’s or Master’s thesis at first- or second-cycle level and relevant to your programme or subject/topic.
-You must not have embarked on third-cycle (research) studies.
+- You must undertake a field study as part of a course or a degree project at Bachelor’s or Master’s level relevant to your programme or subject/topic.
+You may not have initiated doctoral studies.

-• You must not have previously been granted an MFS scholarship or other Sida-funded scholarship for the same type of study as for this application.
+- You may not have previously been granted an MFS scholarship or other Sida-funded scholarship for the same type of study as for this application.

-• You must have a good knowledge of English.
+- You must have a good knowledge of English.
 It is beneficial to have language proficency in the host county’s official language.
-A condition of being granted an MFS scholarship is that the essay/degree project is written in English.
+A condition of being granted an MFS scholarship is that the thesis/degree project is written in English.

-The field study is conducted in a valid host country.
-Available host countries for MFS are listed on:
+- The field study is conducted in a valid host country.

-Please note that MFS cannot be granted to a country or region that the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advises against traveling to.
+- Please note that MFS scholarship will not be granted to a country or region that the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advises against travelling to.

-Countries the Ministry of Foreign Affairs advises against traveling to External link. (in Swedish)
+Countries the Ministry of Foreign Affairs advises against travelling to External link. (in Swedish)

 The Ministry of Foreign Affairs’ Travel Information External link. (in Swedish)

-Keep in mind that even if the Foreign Ministry has not issued any advice against travel, Mälardalen University can prevent students from undertaking field studies to a valid country or region if it is deemed to pose a great risk to personal safety and health of students.
+Keep in mind that even if the Foreign Ministry has not issued any advice against travel, Mälardalen University can deny students from undertaking field studies to a valid host country or region if it is deemed to pose a risk to personal safety and health of students.

 Contact person and supervisor